Bayesian local clustering of functional data via semi-Markovian random partitions: Venetian lagoon tide level data analysis

-Trying several combinations of prior parameters and B-splines functions, we noticed that the two key quantities that highly influence the number of clusters are the prior parameters $(a_\sigma,b_\sigma)$ and the number of knots of the B-splines; the remaining prior parameters can be left at their uninformative defaults reported above.
-We suggest using $(a_\sigma,b_\sigma)=(1,1)$ since it delivers good results most of times and, as for the number of knots, we recommend starting with the maximum number of observed evaluation points divided by three, $\max\{M_1,\ldots,M_n\}/3$, and then trying to slightly vary the number of knots, e.g., $\pm5$.
+Following the Goldilocks principle, we tried several combinations of prior parameters and B-splines functions, and noticed that, at least in this application, the two key quantities that highly influence the number of clusters are the prior parameters $(a_\sigma,b_\sigma)$ and the number of knots of the B-splines; the remaining prior parameters can be left at their uninformative defaults reported above.
+In general, we suggest focusing on $(a_\sigma,b_\sigma)=(1,1)$, considering $(a_\sigma,b_\sigma)=(1,1)$ as a starting point since it delivers good results regardless of the other parameter choices.
+As for the number of knots, the choice highly depends on the functional observations and its selection should be guided by application-specific considerations.
+The number of knots, or equivalently the number of basis functions $K$, determines the size of the subintervals $\mathcal{D}_k$ of the functional domain $\mathcal{D}$ and therefore sets the minimum scale at which two (or more curves) can overlap.
+In particular, larger values induce a finer partition of the domain, allowing for more local clustering patterns, whereas smaller values result in coarser partitions of $\mathcal{D}$, favoring more global behaviors.
+From a practical perspective, this suggests choosing the number of knots, or $K$, to match the level of resolution at which meaningful features are expected in the data.